On this Page

 The Doppler effect is the apparent change of a sound’s pitch as its source approaches or recedes.
 VR experiences can emulate this by altering the playback based on the relative speed of a sound source and the listener, however it is very easy to introduce artifacts inadvertently in the process.

 In the real world, sound takes time to travel, so there is often a noticeable delay between seeing and hearing something.
-For example, you would see the muzzle flash from a rifle fired at you 100 meters away roughly 330 ms before you would hear it.
+For example, you would see the muzzle flash from a rifle fired at you 100 meters away roughly 330 milliseconds before you would hear it.
 Modeling propagation time incurs some additional complexity and may paradoxically make things seem less realistic, as we are conditioned by popular media to believe that loud distance actions are immediately audible.

 Some sounds may not benefit from spatialization even if placed in 3D in the world.
 For example, very low rumbles or drones offer poor directionality and could be played as standard stereo sounds with some panning and attenuation.